pH-7/pH2Gravatar/README.md

 ## 🖼 The simplest Gravatar PHP package

-An easy and elegant way to generate gravatar profile photos from email addresses 🪄
+A lightweight, easy and elegant way to generate gravatar profile photos from email addresses 🪄

 ## ⛏ Requirements